jgerz-0/Medusa/docs/RBAC.md

 - `GET /findings` – requires any authenticated principal.
 Read-only access is typically granted via `findings:read`.

-Each RBAC decision is recorded via the audit logging pipeline, enabling post-incident review of every permitted or denied operation.
+Each RBAC decision—successful authorizations and explicit denials—is recorded via the audit logging pipeline.
+This ensures post-incident review includes both the sensitive operations that executed and the attempts that were blocked for missing roles or revoked credentials.

 ## Operational Workflow